 For patients with persistent diarrhea (>14 days) in the absence of other severe clinical signs (e.g., dehydration, blood in stool)—can withhold antibiotic therapy until a diagnosis is confirmed.

-Diarrhea is a common illness of internationl travelers.
+Diarrhea is a common illness of international travelers.
 Antimicrobial resistance among enteric bacterial pathogens outside the United States is common.
-Clinicians should consider the possibility of resistant infections when prescribing empiric antibiotic therapy for HIV infected travelers while traveling or upon return to the United States.
+Clinicians should consider the possibility of resistant infections when prescribing empiric antibiotic therapy for HIV-infected travelers while traveling or upon return to the United States, particularly among travelers to South and Southeast Asia.

-All HIV-infected patients with salmonellosis should receive antibiotic treatment due to the increased risk of bacteremia in these patients (AIII).
+All HIV-infected patients with salmonellosis should receive antibiotic treatment due to the increased risk of bacteremia (by 20-100 fold) and mortality (by as much as 7-fold) compared to HIV-negative individuals (AIII).

 Preferred Therapy for Salmonella Gastroenteritis With or Without Bacteremia: